building-energy/ABCE_Open_Data_Project/datasets/Hobo_U12_sensor_data_v1/readme.md

 - 'ABCE_atrium_U12.csv' - the original data file as downloaded from the sensor.
 - 'ABCE_atrium_U12_UTF8.csv' - a revised version of the original data file, saved with a new encoding of UTF-8 (the original file was encoded as ANSI).
 This is needed to be able to work with the file in the Jupyter Notebooks.
-- 'ABCE_atrium_U12_UTF8.csv-metadata.json' - a CSVW metadata object which provides the metadata for the CSV file.
+- 'ABCE_atrium_U12_UTF8.csv-metadata.json' - a CSVW metadata object which is created to provide additional information for the CSV file.
 - 'analysis_example.ipynb' - a Jupyter Notebook which provides an example of analysing this dataset.
 - 'create_metadata.ipynb' - a Jupyter Notebook which is used to create the 'ABCE_atrium_U12_UTF8.csv-metadata.json' file.
+Alternatively the metadata file could be created manually.

+The final CSVW dataset is the 'ABCE_atrium_U12_UTF8.csv' and 'ABCE_atrium_U12_UTF8.csv-metadata.json' files.
+These files can now be published as a CSVW dataset which would provide much more structured information than the CSV file alone.